 Working Files

-1. What are working files?
+- What are working files?

-2. Are working files records?
+- Are working files records?

-1. What are working files?
+- What types of documents are found in working files?

 The National Archives and Records Administration (NARA) defines working files as: "rough notes, calculations, or drafts assembled or created and used to prepare or analyze other documents.
 Also called working papers."